Greater-London-Authority/ldn-viz-tools/.changeset/moody-zebras-doubt.md

 '@ldn-viz/ui': patch
 ---

-Removed hard coded border color of layer control group parent
+CHANGED: removed hard-coded border color of "Show all" checkbox for `LayerControlGroup`